conversejs/converse.js/docs/source/translations.rst

    Translations take up a lot of space and will bloat your minified file.
    At the time of writing, all the translations add about 50KB of extra data to the minified javascript file.
-Therefore, make sure to only include those languages that you intend to support and remove from ./locale/locales.js those which you don't need.
-Remember to rebuild the minified file afterwards.
+Therefore, make sure to only include those languages which you intend to support and remove from ./src/locales.js those which you don't need.
+Remember to rebuild the minified file afterwards, by running `make build`.

 ----------------------------------------------
 Updating the translations template (.pot file)